Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment

 \section{Introduction}

-Given a classification task, interactively querying the most informative samples for labeling has been commonly known as a popular approach for making efficient use of large pools of unlabelled data.
-While parts of the Active Learning (AL) community actively work on advancing the field by proposing new query methods (QMs) \cite{kimTaskAwareVariationalAdversarial2021,citovskyBatchActiveLearning2021}, another strain of recent work claims AL to be generally outperformed by alternative training strategies such as Semi-Supervised Learning (Semi-SL) \cite{mittalPartingIllusionsDeep2019,gaoConsistencyBasedSemisupervisedActive2020} and Self-Supervised Learning (Self-SL) \cite{bengarReducingLabelEffort2021a}, or even by well-configured standard baselines \cite{munjalRobustReproducibleActive2022a}.
-To add to the confusion, further studies show that AL can even decrease classification performance in certain settings ("cold start problem") \cite{gaoConsistencyBasedSemisupervisedActive2020,bengarReducingLabelEffort2021a,mittalPartingIllusionsDeep2019}.
-This largely heterogeneous state of research poses a challenge for anyone seeking to efficiently annotate their dataset and facing the questions: \textit{On which tasks and datasets is AL beneficial?
-And how to best employ AL on my dataset?}
+Active Learning (AL) is a popular approach to efficiently label large pools of data by interactively querying the most informative samples for training a classification system.
+While some parts of the AL community actively propose new query methods (QMs) to advance the field \cite{kimTaskAwareVariationalAdversarial2021,citovskyBatchActiveLearning2021}, others report AL to be generally outperformed by alternative training paradigms to standard training (ST) such as Semi-Supervised Learning (Semi-SL) \cite{mittalPartingIllusionsDeep2019,gaoConsistencyBasedSemisupervisedActive2020} and Self-Supervised Learning (Self-SL) \cite{bengarReducingLabelEffort2021a}, or even by well-configured standard baselines \cite{munjalRobustReproducibleActive2022a}.
+To add to the confusion, further studies have shown that AL can even decrease classification performance in certain settings, a phenomenon referred to as the "cold start problem" \cite{gaoConsistencyBasedSemisupervisedActive2020,bengarReducingLabelEffort2021a,mittalPartingIllusionsDeep2019}.